ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The Evidence format is composed of two main sections:

-* An Evidence section which describes the list of reported entities.
+* An Evidence description which describes the list of reported elements.

-* A signature section where one or more digital signatures are offered to prove the origin of the Evidence and maintain its integrity.
+* A signature section where one or more digital signatures are offered to prove the origin of the Evidence description and maintain its integrity.

 The details of the signature section is left to the data model.
-The remainder of this section deals with the way the information is organized to form the claims.
+The remainder of this section deals with the way the information is organized to form the Evidence description.

-The claims are associated with entities to help with the organization and comprehension of the information.
-Entities are elements observed in the Target Environment by the Attesting Environment.
-Each entity, in turn, is associated with a collection of claims that describes the attributes of the element.
+The Evidence description is associated with elements to help with the organization and comprehension of the information.
+Elements are portions of the Target Environment observed by the Attesting Environment.
+Each element, in turn, is associated with a collection of claims that describes the attributes of the element.

-Therefore, the Claim description section is a set of entities and each entity is composed of a claim set.
+Therefore, the Evidence description is composed of a set of elements and each element is composed of a claim set.

-## Entity
+## Element

-An entity is a logical construct that refers to a portion of the Target Environment's state.
+An element is a logical construct that refers to a portion of the Target Environment's state.
 It is addressable via an identifier such as a UUID or a handle (as expressed in [PKCS11]).
-In general, an entity refers to a component recognized by users of the HSM, such as a key or the platform itself.
+In general, an element refers to a component recognized by users of the HSM, such as a user key or the platform itself.

-An entity is composed of a type, the entity type, and a collection of claims.
-The entity type describes the class of the entity while the collection of claims defines its state.
+An element is composed of a type, the element type, and a collection of claims.
+The element type describes the class of the element while the collection of claims defines its state.

-An entity MUST be reported at most once in a claim description.
-The claim description can have multiple entities of the same type (for example reporting multiple keys), but each entity MUST relate to different portions of the Target Environment.
+An element MUST be reported at most once in an Evidence description.
+The Evidence description can have multiple elements of the same type (for example reporting multiple keys), but each element MUST relate to different portions of the Target Environment.

-It is possible for two entities to be quite similar such as in a situation where a key is imported twice in a HSM.
-In this case, the two related entities could be associated similar claims.
-However, they are treated as different entities as they are reporting different portions of the Target Environment.
+It is possible for two elements to be quite similar such as in a situation where a key is imported twice in a HSM.
+In this case, the two related elements could be associated with similar claims.
+However, they are treated as different elements as they are reporting different portions of the Target Environment.

-The number of entities reported in a claim description, and their respective type, is left to the implementer.
-For a simple device where there is only one key, the list of reported entities could be fixed.
-For larger and more complex devices, the list of reported entities should be tailored to what is demanded by the Presenter.
+The number of elements reported in an Evidence description, and their respective type, is left to the implementer.
+For a simple device where there is only one key, the list of reported elements could be fixed.
+For larger and more complex devices, the list of reported elements should be tailored to what is demanded by the Presenter.

-In particular, note that the `nonce` claim contained with the Transaction entity is optional, and therefore it is possible that an extremely simple device that holds one static key could have its Evidence generated at manufacturing time and injected statically into the device instead of being generated on-demand.
+In particular, note that the `nonce` claim contained with the Transaction element is optional, and therefore it is possible that an extremely simple device that holds one static key could have its Evidence generated at manufacturing time and injected statically into the device instead of being generated on-demand.
 This model would essentially off-board the Attesting Environment to be part of the manufacturing infrastructure.
-In the RATS Architecture, this configuration would refer to the the information provided by the HSM as an Endorsement provided by the manufacturer as opposed to Evidence generated by the Attesting Environment.
+In the RATS Architecture, this configuration would refer to the the information provided this way as an Endorsement provided by the manufacturer as opposed to Evidence generated by the HSM.

-## Entity Type
+## Element Type

-An entity is defined by its type.
-This specification defines three entity types:
+An element is defined by its type.
+This specification defines three element types:

-* Platform : This entity holds claims that describes the state of the platform (or device) itself.
-Entities of this type hold claims that are global in nature within the Target Environment.
+* Platform : This element holds claims that describes the state of the platform (or device) itself.
+Elements of this type hold claims that are global in nature within the Target Environment.

-* Key : The entities of this type represent a cryptographic key protected within the Target Environment and hold claims that describes that specific key.
+* Key : The elements of this type represent a cryptographic key protected within the Target Environment and hold claims that describes that specific key.

-* Transaction : This entity is logical in nature since it is associated with claims that does not describe anything found in the Target Environment.
+* Transaction : This element is abstract in nature since it is associated with claims that do not describe portions of the Target Environment.
 Instead, these claims relate to the current request for Evidence such as a `nonce` to support freshness.

-Although this document defines a short list of entity types, this list is extensible to allow implementers to report on entities found in their implementation and not covered by this specification.
-By using an Object Identifiers (OID) for specifying entity types and claim types, this format is inherently extensible;
+Although this document defines a short list of element types, this list is extensible to allow implementers to report on elements found in their implementation and not covered by this specification.
+By using an Object Identifiers (OID) for specifying element types and claim types, this format is inherently extensible;
-implementers of this specification MAY define new custom or proprietary entity types and place them alongside the standardized entities, or define new claim types and place them inside standardized entities.
+implementers of this specification MAY define new custom or proprietary element types and place them alongside the standardized elements, or define new claim types and place them inside standardized elements.

-Verifiers SHOULD ignore and skip over unrecognized entity or claim types and continue processing normally.
+Verifiers SHOULD ignore and skip over unrecognized element or claim types and continue processing normally.
-In other words, if a given Evidence would have been acceptable without the unrecognized entities or claims, then it SHOULD still be acceptable with them.
+In other words, if a given Evidence would have been acceptable without the unrecognized elements or claims, then it SHOULD still be acceptable with them.

 ## Claim Type

-Each claim found in an entity is composed of the claim type and a value.
+Each claim found in an element is composed of a claim type and a value.
-Each claim describes a portion of the state of the associated entity.
-For example, a platform entity could have a claim which indicates the firmware version currently running.
+Each claim describes a portion of the state from the associated element.
+For example, a platform element could have a claim which indicates the firmware version currently running.
-Another example is a key entity with a claim that reports whether the key is extractable or not.
+Another example is a key element with a claim that reports whether the key is extractable or not.

-A value provided by a claim is to be interpreted within the context of its entity and in relation to the claim type.
+A value provided by a claim is to be interpreted within the context of its element and in relation to the claim type.

-It is RECOMMENDED that a claim type be defined for a specific entity type, to reduce confusion when it comes to interpretation of the value.
-In other words, a claim type SHOULD NOT be used by multiple entity types.
-For example, if a concept of "revision" is applicable to a platform and a key, the claim for one entity type (platform revision) should have a different identifier than the one for the other entity type (key revision).
+It is RECOMMENDED that a claim type be defined for a specific element type, to reduce confusion when it comes to interpretation of the value.
+In other words, a claim type SHOULD NOT be used by multiple element types.
+For example, if a concept of "revision" is applicable to a platform and a key, the claim for one element type (platform revision) should have a different identifier from the one for the other element type (key revision).

-The nature of the value (boolean, integer, string, bytes) is dependent on the claim type.
+The nature of the value (boolean, integer, string, bytes) and its format are dependent on the claim type.

 This specification defines a limited set of claim types.
 However, the list is extensible through the IANA registration process or private OID allocation, enabling implementers to report additional claims not covered by this specification.

-The number of claims reported within an entity, and their respective type, is left to the implementer.
-For a simple device, the reported list of claims for an entity might be fixed.
+The number of claims reported within an element, and their respective type, is left to the implementer.
+For a simple device, the reported list of claims for an element might be fixed.
 However, for larger and more complex devices, the list of reported claims should be tailored to what is demanded by the Presenter.

-Claims of a particular type MAY be repeated within an entity while others MUST NOT.
-For example, for a platform entity, there can only be one "firmware version" claim.
+Claims of a particular type MAY be repeated within an element while others MUST NOT.
+For example, for a platform element, there can only be one "firmware version" claim.
 Therefore, the associated claim MUST NOT be repeated as it may lead to confusion.
 However, a claim relating to a "ak-spki" MAY be repeated, each claim describing a different attesting key.
-Therefore, the definition of a claim specifies whether or not multiple copies of that claim are allowed within an entity claim set.
+Therefore, the definition of a claim specifies whether or not multiple copies of that claim are allowed within an element's claim set.

-If a Verifier detects, within a single entity, multiple copies of a claim type that should not be repeated, it MUST reject the Evidence as malformed.
+If a Verifier detects, within a single element, multiple copies of a claim type that should not be repeated, it MUST reject the Evidence as malformed.
 Since a Verifier is encouraged to ignore unrecognized claim types, it is possible that a potential rejection is missed.

-If a Verifier encounters, within the context of an entity, a repeated claim for a type where it is allowed, it MUST treat each one as an independent claim and MUST NOT consider later ones to overwrite the previous one.
+If a Verifier encounters, within the context of an element, a repeated claim for a type where it is allowed, it MUST treat each one as an independent claim and MUST NOT consider later ones to overwrite the previous one.